 - Affiliate product sales – $1,398.14.
 My experiment with only promoting products that I personally use, and doing in-depth, but honest tutorials of how they work, is still a smart revenue stream.
 I’ve done several case studies and reviews here on the blog (and this one still converts very well each month, even without much promotion).
 I also updated my review of FreshBooks and included some new features and pricing services that they offer.

 - Brand sponsorship deals – $728.49.
 Sidebar ads and Google Adsense don’t make sense for my brand, so I stay away from this form of traditional blog advertising.
 One way I do monetize my blog is by working with brands directly and receiving sponsorship deals.
 This quarter I was able to land a gig working with Office Depot (final details are in the works).
 I can’t wait to talk about my addiction with #officesupplyporn and other organizational ideas.
 Ha!

 - Biz mentoring and consulting sessions – $850.
 I have seriously fallen in love with my freelance coaching clients.
 They are doing such amazing things, and they keep inspiring me every week!
 If you want to get on my calendar, so we can talk shop, work on your goals, or find ways you can make more money, click here to book a session.

 - Digital product sales – $1,435.
-My online store continues to make regular sales with the majority of income coming from applications to the Client Connection Service.
+My online store continues to make regular sales from my course library.
 I spent some time revamping the landing page, and began promoting it to quality clients and freelancers.
 Now I’m working on securing some exclusive partnerships with other bloggers and businesses.